18 Apr 2012

 Personality Assessment

-Meta-analyses have revealed that the most valid predictors of job performance are ability measures (cognitive or intelligence tests) and personality assessments, particularly the "Big 5" personality traits, followed by structured job interviews.
-Together, ability tests and measures of conscientiousness or integrity provide an adjusted validity of 0.65 (Ones, Viswesveran, & Schmidt, 1...
+Meta-analyses have revealed that the most valid predictors of job performance are ability measures (cognitive or intelligence tests) and personality assessments, particularly the "Big 5" personality traits.
+Structured job interviews follow these.
+Together, ability tests and measures of conscientiousness or integrity provide an adjusted.
+The Validity of 0.65 (Ones, Viswesveran, & Schm...

 28 Jul 2011